 - 11. Position the belt around the transaxle fans using the same technique that was used to remove it. - 12.
 Using the 9/16 in.
 (14 mm) wrench, rotate the ground drive idler arm to install the new belt around the idler pulley.
 Release the idler pulley to tension the belt. - 13.
 Reconnect the clutch wire, replace the mounting tie for the clutch wire, and reinstall the solenoid guard. - 14.
 On the engine side, position the belt between the rear idler pulleys and around the clutch pulley.
 Be sure to add the 1/4 twist on each side forward of the rear idler pulleys.
-See the Belt Routing Decal for details. - 15.
-Re-tension the blade drive belt around the spindle pulley in the deck, and reinstall the deck belt cover.
-Secure the cover with wing-nuts. - 16.
+See the Belt Routing Decal for details. - Re-tension the blade drive belt in the deck.
+For a 42", 48" deck: Push back on the tensioned idler, and reinstall the belt around the LH spindle.
+For a 54" deck: Pull back on the RH V-groove idler to rotate the deck idler arm and reinstall the extension spring. - 16.
+Reinstall the belt cover on the deck. - 17.
+Lower the footrest.

 Re-engage the belt tensioner lever in the tractor by pushing down on it.
 The lock will automatically engage.
 Lower the seat panel.